signalapp/webrtc/docs/native-code/development/index.md

 ## Contributing Patches

 Please see [Contributing Fixes][webrtc-contributing] for information on how to run `git cl upload`, getting your patch reviewed, and getting it submitted.

-This also includes information on how to run tryjobs, if you're a committer.
+You can also find info on how to run trybots and applying for try rights.

 ## Chromium Committers